joswong13/spending_trackerv2/README.md

 ## TODO

-- [ ] issue when spawning thread then changing mainthread page
-- [ ] move add category and rearrange categories to settings page (high)
 - [ ] back up storage options other than firebase (medium)
 - [ ] add firebase functionality (for backup storage and data restore) (low)
 - [ ] theme: ability to change colors (low)